mikegrudic/meshoid/docs/source/Walkthrough.rst

 =========================

 Meshoid is also capable of performing radiative transfer with a known emissivity/source function and opacity, neglecting scattering.
+This is possible because there is a direct analogy between doing a line-integral through a density field (as in the project above), and solving the time-independent radiative transfer equation.

 For example, we can load in the stellar positions and assume a simple constant mass-to-light ratio, and calculate the dust-extincted starlight in the V-band.